-The typical ratio is one teaspoon per 250mls for hot brews or two teaspoons per 250mls for iced brews.
-As an example, a one litre teapot will need around four teapots of tea to make a hot tea.
+The typical ratio is 1 teaspoon per cup for hot tea, or two teaspoons per cup for iced tea.
+So, a 1 litre teapot will need around 4 teaspoons of tea for a hot brew.

 Like it nice and strong?
 Instead of brewing for longer, add an extra teaspoon and brew for the recommended time.